IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** Is search Broken in 12.02.100 UMS Web?

 **A:**
 If you upgraded to 12.02.100 and your UMS Web search results return NOTHING, it's because you have 'UD Pockets' in your environment.
-(See the [KB: UMS 12.02.100 Known issues](https://kb.igel.com/endpointmgmt-12.04/en/known-issues-igel-ums-12-02-100-122460239.html))
+(See the [IGEL KB: UMS 12.02.100 Known issues](https://kb.igel.com/endpointmgmt-12.04/en/known-issues-igel-ums-12-02-100-122460239.html))
 Simply deleting all your UD Pockets from UMS, and waiting until the next index (hourly) will fix your Search.
 A new UMS 12.02.x version in the works to correct this issue.

 **Q:** We noticed that UMS 6 is no longer listed on [IGEL download site](https://www.igel.com/software-downloads/workspace-edition/).
 We are not ready to move to UMS 12.